jiasenlu/LL3M/README.md

 ### Large Language Model (LLM)

-Currently, the codebase support LLaMA, Mistral, Phi, OpenLLaMA, TinyLLaMA model for training and inference.
+Currently, the codebase supports LLaMA, Mistral, Phi, OpenLLaMA, and TinyLLaMA models for training and inference.

 ## Dataset
 ### LLM Dataset

-The dolma dataset contains high quality data from different source.
+The Dolma dataset contains high-quality data from different sources.
 The OLMo model just concatenated all the tokens without any sampling.
 Here, we use seqio to sample different data based on heuristic factors as below